County may help fund school resource officers

 “When we do have a situation, they are right there,” he said, adding that school officers have prevented incidents around the country, although the public does not often hear about those.

-One well-publicized school shooting took place May 24 at Robb Elementary School in Uvalde, Texas, where an 18-year-old gunman entered the school and killed 19 children and two teachers, despite hundreds of officers who descended on the school but did not enter the classroom where the gunman stayed for more than an hour.
+One well-publicized school shooting took place May 24 at Robb Elementary School in Uvalde, Texas, where an 18-year-old gunman entered the school and killed 19 children and two teachers.

 “Nothing is foolproof, but we want someone who is a trained law enforcement officer that can prevent something from happening and keep our school safe,” VanWagoner said.